 Said Brinton: “The amazing team members at NCLR have stood beside me and countless other young people as they work in states across the country to bring an end to conversion therapy.
 They have supported me, standing with me as I cry and jumping up and down with me when I celebrate.
 That’s the family I always dreamed I would find.
 I’m overwhelmed to be honored with this award by NCLR and to work closely with the team in its campaign to stop the torture of LGBTQ youth.”

-Founded in 1977, NCLR is devoted to advancing LGBT equality through litigation, legislation, policy, and public education.
-Since its start, NCLR—which helps more than 5,000 people each year—has embraced every aspect of the diverse LGBT community through its work, recognizing that LGBT people and their families come from many different backgrounds and face a wide range of issues.
+Founded in 1977, NCLR is devoted to advancing LGBTQ equality through litigation, legislation, policy, and public education.
+Since its start, NCLR—which helps more than 5,000 people each year—has embraced every aspect of the diverse LGBTQ community through its work, recognizing that LGBTQ people and their families come from many different backgrounds and face a wide range of issues.

-NCLR has led the effort to protect LGBT youth from anti-LGBT Conversion therapy.
+NCLR has led the effort to protect LGBTQ youth from anti-LGBTQ Conversion therapy.
 In 2012, NCLR helped make history in California with the passage of the first law in the nation protecting young people from the dangerous practices that include aversion therapy and shame to try to change their sexual orientation or gender expression.
 The following year, NCLR worked closely with New Jersey leaders to pass a similar law.
-NCLR is now representing advocates in California and New Jersey to defend the laws against legal challenges by anti-LGBT organizations.
+NCLR is now representing advocates in California and New Jersey to defend the laws against legal challenges by anti-LGBTQ organizations.

 The Presenting Sponsor of the Anniversary Celebration is Wells Fargo.
 The Premier Party Sponsor is Olivia.